Paulo Costinha: Club career

 Costinha was born in Braga.
 A product of Boavista FC's youth system, he went on to represent Primeira Liga clubs FC Porto and Sporting CP – being mostly a backup– as well as U.D.
 Leiria, where he established himself in the top flight.

 After a short abroad stint with Spain's CD Tenerife, appearing rarely for the Segunda División team, Costinha joined C.F.
 Os Belenenses from Leiria for the 2006–07 season.
 He only was a starter in his first year as he lost his position after the January 2007 arrival of Brazilian Júlio César, being definitely released in the summer of 2009 without any further league appearances and retiring shortly after, aged 35.

 International career

 Costinha represented Portugal at the 1996 Summer Olympics, playing three matches out of six as the national side finished in fourth place.
 Previously, he appeared in all the games at the 1993 FIFA World Youth Championship in Australia, with the under-20s losing all three group-stage fixtures (five goals conceded).

 Post-retirement

-After retiring, Costinha settled in Leiria were he opened a tobacco shop.
+After retiring, Costinha settled in Leiria where he opened a tobacco shop.
 He also worked as a player agent and in a football academy.